 Robot dogs are used for tasks like:

-• The inspection of things like oil rigs and power lines
+- Inspection of structures like oil rigs and power lines

-Not necessarily, but they can be.
-Ghost Robotics’ Vision 60 Q-UVG has a modular design that allows weapons to be mounted directly onto its back and swapped out as needed, including, for example, Sword Defense Systems’ special purpose unmanned rifle.
+Robot dogs are not always armed, but they can be.
+Ghost Robotics’ Vision 60 has a modular design that allows weapons to be mounted directly onto its back and swapped out as needed, including, for example, Sword Defense Systems’ special purpose unmanned rifle.